 A cluttered pile of restaurantware as a metaphor for womanhood?
 To be honest, it doesn't seem that far off.

 Fast forward approximately 30 years from the day of the What It Feels Like To Be a Woman sculpture and you'll find me sitting at restaurant table again, with three different female friends.
 This time, we are four adult women who met, over a decade earlier, at a maternity exercise class that we all took when we were pregnant for the first time.
-We are a mismatched group in some ways—diverse in ages, interests, and personalities—but we are bonded by our shared experience of passing through the various stages of motherhood together.
+We are an eclectic group—diverse in ages, interests, and personalities—but we are bonded by our shared experience of passing through the various stages of motherhood together.
 We haven't done a great job of staying in touch.
 When our children were younger, we got together regularly, but then life got in the way.
 We got busy.
 We grew apart.
 This get-together in the restaurant is actually the first time we've all seen each other in years.

 In the years since we all did the grapevine together with large, round bellies, we've had our share of hard knocks.
 Between the four of us, we've dealt with divorce, job loss, and ill and aging parents, among other challenges.
 One of us even had her entire house destroyed by a tornado!
 So what do we do when we get together?
 We put it all out on the table.
 We pile it up, piece by piece, until the collective thing that emerges begins to take on a coherent shape that could almost be called beautiful.